koycarraway/domo/README.md

-Bottoms Up
+Domo
 ==========

-Bottoms Up - A Vanilla Starter Kit for the Wide World of Webs
+Domo - A Vanilla HTML/SCSS Starter Kit for the Wide World of Webs